Orbital Welding Machine Engineered for Versatility

 You may be required to purchase an additional length of umbilical power cord depending on diameter.

-What kind of support will I receive when I buy a welding system?
+What kind of support will I receive when I buy an orbital welding machine?

-For the MIG process, the welding Where can I see this machine in operation or as a demonstration?system can do uphill welding including root pass, but can it do downhill as well?
+Where can I see this machine in operation or as a demonstration?

-You can see the machine in one of our two offices.
-Our main office is located in Rancho Cordova, CA and the other one is in Atlanta, GA.
-You can also contact one of our International distributors for a demonstration if you are within their area.
+You can see the orbital welding machine in one of our two offices.
+Our main office is located in Rancho Cordova, CA., and the other is in Houston, TX.
+You can also contact one of our international distributors for a demonstration if you are within their area.